Dry Needling at K-Flow Therapy

 Performed by a Fully Trained and Insured Practitioner

-Sam has received comprehensive training through:
+Sam has completed comprehensive training through:

 Advanced Dry Needling Certification – CPD Health Courses

-This combination of training ensures dry needling is delivered safely, professionally and only when clinically appropriate.
+This combination of training ensures dry needling is delivered safely, professionally, and only when clinically appropriate.

 Why I Use It